A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 H<sub>a</sub> : μ<sub>f</sub> ≠ μ<sub>s</sub>
 </div>

 The first step of a t-test is to establish our hypothesis.
 Here we stated that H<sub>0</sub>: Delivery time has no effect on average rating so both means should be the same.
 The alternative H<sub>a</sub>: Longer delivery times reduce ratings so both average ratings should be different.
 We also must establish our significance level for when we can reject the null hypothesis.
-For this testing I used a typical value of 0.05.
+For this test, I used a typical value of 0.05.
 Once both the hypothesis and significance level were established, I ran the test using Python with the following code:

 ```python
 fast2 = df3[df3.delivery_days <= 20]["avg_review_score"]